z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Cognitive-Linguistics/Applications/Cognitive-Approaches-to-Grammar.md

 - **Construction Grammar**: Emphasizes that all grammatical structures are constructions with form and meaning.
 - **Embodied Grammar**: Explores how bodily experiences influence grammatical structures.

-## Applications

-- **Language Teaching**: Emphasizing meaning in grammar instruction.
-- **Discourse Analysis**: Understanding how grammar shapes communication.
-- **Language Change**: Studying how usage patterns influence grammatical evolution.
+age patterns influence grammatical evolution.

 ## Related Topics